OpenMind/brainpack/docs/Bill_of_Materials.md

 2. Connect (using crimp butt connectors, cover with mil-spec glue coated heat shrink) a Male EC5 connector to the MICRO-FIT3.0 R-S Thor power connector.
 This connector has 4 wires, two of which will be used for ground, and two of which will be used for 14.8V.
 Consult the Thor technical documentation to decide the correct wiring. **You will damage the Thor if you get this wrong.
 Do not reverse the polarity!**

-3. Connect the _Lipo Battery Low Voltage Buzzer Alarm_ to the balance port of the LiPo battery to avoid damaging the LiPo battery due to overdischarge.
+3. Connect the _Lipo Battery Low Voltage Buzzer Alarm_ to the balance port of the LiPo battery to avoid damaging the LiPo battery due to over-discharge.
 Use the second velcro nylon strap to attach the LiPo battery to the Thor mount.

 ### Unitree Go2 Custom Power Cable